Peng-Protocol/Dexhune-P/Documentation/OMFListingTemplateSpecs.md

 # OMFListingTemplate Documentation

 ## Overview
-The `OMFListingTemplate` contract (Solidity ^0.8.2) extends `MFPListingTemplate` to support decentralized trading for a token pair, with price discovery via an external oracle (e.g., Chainlink) instead of `IERC20.balanceOf`.
+The `OMFListingTemplate` contract (Solidity ^0.8.2) extends `MFPListingTemplate` to support decentralized trading for a token pair, with price discovery via external oracles (e.g., Chainlink) for tokenA and a base token, instead of `IERC20.balanceOf`.
 It manages buy and sell orders, normalized (1e18 precision) balances, and tracks volumes in `_historicalData` during order settlement or cancellation.
 Auto-generated historical data is used if not provided by routers.
 Licensed under BSL 1.1 - Peng Protocol 2025, it uses explicit casting, avoids inline assembly, and ensures graceful degradation with try-catch for external calls.

-**Version**: 0.3.9 (Updated 2025-09-05)
+**Version**: 0.3.10 (Updated 2025-09-07)

 **Changes**:
+- v0.3.10: Added base token oracle parameters (`baseOracleAddress`, `baseOracleFunction`, `baseOracleBitSize`, `baseOracleIsSigned`, `baseOracleDecimals`, `_baseOracleSet`) and `setBaseOracleParams`; updated `prices` to compute `baseTokenPrice / tokenAPrice`, normalized to 18 decimals.
 - v0.3.9: Added `oracleAddress`, `oracleFunction`, `oracleBitSize`, `oracleIsSigned`, `oracleDecimals`, and `setOracleParams`; updated `prices` to fetch and normalize oracle data to 18 decimals.
 - v0.3.8: Added minimum price "1" in `prices`.
 - v0.3.7: Derived "MFP" from "CC", removed Uniswap functionality.